Kapalbhati Pranayama

 What is Kapalbhati Pranayama?

-Kapalbhati Pranayama is cleansing pranayama that produces Jathragini (digestive fire) and removes phlegm from the lungs.
+Kapalbhati Pranayama is a cleansing pranayama that stimulates Jathargandha (digestive fire) and helps remove phlegm from the lungs.
 It is also practised to develop core strengths.

-Kapal Bhati is a Sanskrit word made of two words Kapal and Bhati.
+Kapal Bhati is a Sanskrit term composed of two words: Kapal and Bhati.
 Kapala means forehead, and Bhati means luminosity, glow, or shine.

 Kapalbhati Pranayam was a medium for illumination and Chakra activation.
-It is mainly practised to cure lung disorders and heart problems in modern times.
+It is primarily used to treat lung disorders and heart problems in modern times.

-Hatha Yoga Pradipika defines Kapal Bhati as a cleansing exercise, the primary practice of the six cleansing techniques of Shatkarmas.
+The Hatha Yoga Pradipika defines Kapal Bhati as a cleansing exercise, the primary practice of the six cleansing techniques known as Shatkarmas.

 Kapalbhati pranayama is correctly demonstrated during yoga teacher training and yoga and meditation retreats.
 It is always important to practice it with an experienced yoga teacher.